 - Cherry & Almond Salad w/ Quinoa, Millet, & Fresh Mint

 - Butternut Squash and Pomegranate Quinoa

 #12: Make Veggie Burgers with Your Leftover Quinoa

 Check out my simple and easy veggie burger formula.
 Cooked quinoa works perfectly here.

 Toss your cooked quinoa in a skillet with some sautéed veggies and a few spices and you’ve got a stuffed pepper filling!

 #14: Stuff Squash with Your Leftover Quinoa

-While we’re talking about stuffing vegetables, here’s one from our Seasonal Eating Cookbook.
+While we’re talking about stuffing vegetables, here’s one of my faves.
 The sweet roasted delicata squash, savory quinoa, crunchy nuts, and creamy tahini sauce couldn’t be a more perfect combo. 👌

 I hope you’ve found this post helpful, and may you never throw out forgotten quinoa again! 🙂